BikunApp/bikuntracker-backend-v2/README.md

 ## DTO (Data Transfer Object)

-Any definition of request body types and response types will be defined on `app/dto/auth.go`
+Any definition of request body types and response types will be defined on `app/dto/*`, the file name will resemble the module so for auth it will be `app/dto/auth.go`

 ## Utility